 The valve’s purpose is to allow you to control and fine-tune the flow rate of water draining to the sump.
 You will need to match the flow rate of the return pump which returns the water from the sump back into the display tank.
 This can take some time to achieve and you may need to make very slight adjustments to get it just right.

 A gate valve will be more precise versus a ball valve.
 I have used both without issues.
 It is also easier to fine-tune this water flow if you are using a controllable return pump.
 If you can adjust the flow rate of the return and match it with the drain from the overflow, you are all set.
-I also recommend that you use a union on your plumbing.
+I also recommend that you use a union for your plumbing.

 Either a spears gate valve or a true union ball valve.
 They are a smart addition as it will allow you to remove the plumbing without taking the whole set up apart.
 If you don’t have the option of using a union valve, you can add a single union separately between the valve and the bulkhead.